adaptlearning/adapt-contrib-hotgraphic/README.md

 This defines the position of the component in the block.
 Values can be `full`, `left` or `right`.

+####_hidePagination

+Hides the previous and next actions and progress indicator from the toolbar.

 ####mobileBody

 This is optional body text that will be shown when viewed on mobile.